With the costs of commodities rising day after day, you might be wondering how to live cheaply? Is cheap living still possible?

 Day trip breaks and long weekend outings don’t have to mean extra expense on an otherwise already-strained budget.

-Hit up free museums or be on the lookout for special days when some galleries and museums offer half-price tickets or a free entrance, and other free alternatives like the beach and nature parks.
+Hit up free museums or be on the lookout for special days when some galleries and museums offer half-price tickets or a free entry.
+Take advantage of other free relaxing spots like the beach and nature parks.

 Travel experts advise booking plane and train tickets some 3-5 months before your date of travel – not too late but also not too early.

 Another tip on how to live cheaply while saving space in your home and cutting down on your plastic consumption is to streamline your toiletries and make-up.
-Start by using products that do double-duty and avoid multiples.
+Start by using products that do doubleduty and avoid buying multiple products that do the same thing.

 Some oils work effectively as a make-up remover as well as a skin moisturizer.
 Most moisturizers also come packed with more than adequate SPF coverage for the face.
 With good research, you can find a good eyeshadow that can also double as eyebrow tint or as a lip color.